 - 1 tsp sea salt

 - 2 Optional: cloves of garlic, minced omit for low FODMAP

-Turn your slow cooker onto low heat (I have this slow cooker and love it)
+Turn your slow cooker onto low heat.

 Add all of the ingredients to your slow cooker